pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 Please note: All settings are entered in metric (meters or seconds) because there is no way for me to support both without bloating the app considerably.
 The watch will render the distance and elevation scales based on the units set on the watches system settings.

-- The [connect iq store](#garmin-settings-connect-iq-store) where you installed the app
+- The [connect iq store](#garmin-settings-connect-iq-store) where you installed the app.
 - [On Device](#on-device)
 - [Companion App](https://github.com/pauljohnston2025/breadcrumb-mobile/blob/master/manual.md#device-settings-page)
 - [On Screen UI](#ui-mode)